 In addition to new cases, Giving Map shows population-adjusted rankings.
 Currently, we show new cases per 25,000 residents for the past 14 days.
 The 25,000 resident figure is not arbitrary, but approximates the median U.S. county population of 25,726.

 We recognized that large population centers will naturally outnumber smaller communities and show the highest reported positive cases but those figures do not always adequately capture where resources should be directed.
-To make the map dynamic, we have a seven-color scale.
+To make the map dynamic, we have an eight-color scale.
 The colors change six times for the first 100 positive cases.
 This makes the map dynamic and captures the slightest changes to give a clear image of the impact a particular community is facing with COVID-19.
 These changes further our goal of directing people who want to help people in the most impacted areas.